co3moz/angular4-notes/README.md

 #### Event emitting service

-We may need a event that emits some information that happened somewhere else and collect required data to show another component.
-This is how you can do that.
+We may need a event that emits some information.

 ```ts
 import { LoggingService } from 'logging.service';